 - ► The payload calculation at the factory is partly based on all-inclusive weights.
-For safety reasons, the maximum permissible gross weight in a laden condition must not be exceeded. - ▶ Only the maximum permissible gross weight and the mass in a ready-todrive condition, not the actual weight of the vehicle, is stated in the vehicle documents.
-For your own safety, we recommend that you have your loaded vehicle (with all luggage and personal objects) weighed on a public weighbridge before you set out on your journey.
+For safety reasons, the maximum permissible gross weight in a laden condition must not be exceeded. - ▶ Only the maximum permissible gross weight and the mass in a ready-to-drive condition, not the actual weight of the vehicle, is stated in the vehicle documents.
+For your own safety, we recommend that you have your loaded vehicle weighed on a public weighbridge before you set out on your journey.